-When FCR BIT-0 equals a logic 1 for FIFO enable; resetting IER bits 0-3 enables the L154 in the FIFO polled mode of operation.
+When FCR BIT-0 equals a logic 1 for FIFO enable; resetting IER bits 0-3 enables the L152 in the FIFO polled mode of operation.
 Since the receiver and transmitter have separate bits in the LSR either or both can be used in the polled mode by selecting respective transmit or receive control bit(s).

-- A. LSR BIT-0 indicates there is data in RHR or RX FIFO. - B. LSR BIT 1-4 provides the type of receive data errors encountered for the data byte in RHR, if any. - C. LSR BIT-5 indicates THR is empty. - D. LSR BIT-6 indicates when both the transmit FIFO and TSR are empty. - E. LSR BIT-7 indicates the or'ed function of errors in the RX FIFO.
+- A. LSR BIT-0 indicates there is data in RHR or RX FIFO. - B. LSR BIT 1-4 provides the type of receive data errors encountered for the data byte in RHR, if any. - C. LSR BIT-5 indicates THR is empty. - D. LSR BIT-6 indicates when both the transmit FIFO and TSR are empty. - E. LSR BIT-7 indicates a data error in at least one character in the RX FIFO.